digitalderegulated-labs/ev-charging-market-dashboard/README.md

 🔗 **Live Application:**
 https://ev-charging-market-dashboard.streamlit.app/

-An interactive analytics dashboard built on live U.S. EV charging infrastructure data from the U.S. Department of Energy’s AFDC (NREL) API.
+An interactive analytics dashboard built on live U.S. EV charging infrastructure data from the U.S. Department of Energy’s AFDC (NREL) Alternative Fuel Stations API.

 This project demonstrates how public infrastructure data can be ingested, normalized, and transformed into a clean, deployable analytics product.

 ---

-## Overview
+## Built for

-The U.S. EV charging market is expanding rapidly due to federal incentives, utility partnerships, and private network investment.
+- EV charging developers evaluating expansion markets and infrastructure density

-This dashboard provides a structured view of that infrastructure landscape, turning raw federal data into clear, explorable insight.
+- Energy suppliers and utilities targeting EV load growth

-It balances accessibility for public audiences with production-grade engineering implementation.
+- Analysts benchmarking charging network footprint by state and city

 ---